blake-mealey/mantle-docs/docs/getting-started.md

 ## Destroying

-If you want to destroy a deployment you can run `rocat destroy` from your project directory.
-Run `rocat help destroy` for more information.
+If you want to destroy a deployment you can run `mantle destroy` from your project directory.
+Run `mantle help destroy` for more information.